rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 ### The register stack

-The register stack is an array of `TaggedCellPtr`s.
-Thus each stack value can point to a heap object or contain a literal integer.
+The register stack is a homogeneous array of `TaggedCellPtr`s.
+Thus, no object is allocated directly on the stack, all objects are heap allocated and the stack only consists of pointers to heap objects.
+The exception is literal integers that fit within the range allowed by a tagged pointer.

-As bytecode operands are limited to 8 bit register indexes, a function is limited to a maximum of 256 registers, and therefore can address a maximum of 256 contiguous stack slots.
+Since this is a register virtual machine, not following stack push and pop semantics, and bytecode operands are limited to 8 bit register indexes, a function is limited to addressing a maximum of 256 contiguous registers.
+Due to function call nesting, the register stack may naturally grow much more than a length of 256.

 This requires us to implement a sliding window into the register stack which will move as functions are called and return.
-The call frame stack will contain the stack base pointer for each function call. and we can use a Rust slice to implement the window of 256 contiguous stack slots which a function call is limited to.
+The call frame stack will contain the stack base pointer for each function call and we can happily make use a Rust slice to implement the window of 256 contiguous stack slots which a function call is limited to.

 ### The call frame stack